See all articles

 We will use a couple of additional gems:

 Let’s add all those libraries to our Gemfile and run `bundle install`.
-After that we can setup our GraphQL API:
+After that we can set up our GraphQL API:

 bundle exec rails generate graphql:install